 Anything admired-yes, the increase of budgetary allocation for both Environment and foreign Ministries is a welcome to note; continuation Buroa-Erigavo Road, enclosure of two rangeland of Sanaag region in order to increase fodder production and increase of land regeneration, the inclusion of pet project across the country is at least helping citizen in various ways.
 Construction for more MCHs and Health centers, construction of Harvey Dams and budgetary increase for Hospitals are important incremental steps.
 But make no mistake, as internationally unrecognized de facto state, we need to invest more in Education and infrastructure this will be a leap into the future and there is genuine demand to fund large labor-intensive projects with far-reaching implications and will have multiplying effect for the entire economy.

-Finally, Somaliland Budget is one of the most crucial or important documents that the Government produces annually.
-It takes the preparation of months yet hardly it attracts any attention either from Academia, Civil Society, Opposition Parties and Media and rubber-stamp House of Representatives hardly debated.
+Finally, the Somaliland Budget is one of the most crucial or important documents that the Government produces annually.
+It takes the preparation of months yet hardly it attracts any attention either from Academia, Civil Society, Opposition Parties, and Media and rubber-stamp House of Representatives hardly debated.
 Hard it been debated intensely, winners could have been not only Citizens but Government, Opposition, Academics, and the entire Country could have been the winner but was another avenue we failed to endeavor.

 By: Yassin Abdillahi Ahmed